Strawberry Jam French Toast

-After getting home, I knew I had to recreate it in some form, and this strawberry jam French toast came into being.
-Though it’s hard to tell from the photos, each piece of French toast is actually made up of two slices of Challah bread filled with a thin layer of strawberry jam.
+After getting home, I knew I had to recreate the idea in some form and this strawberry jam French toast came into being.
+Each piece of French toast is actually made up of two slices of enriched bread layered with strawberry preserves.

-My biggest recommendation for this recipe is to use slightly older Challah bread (as it will hold together better than fresh bread), and to buy a barely sweetened strawberry jam or preserve for the filling.
+My biggest recommendation for this recipe is to use slightly stale Brioche or Challah bread.
+Stale bread will hold together better than fresh bread.

-- 1 stick unsalted butter, softened and cut into chunks
+- 4 oz (115g) unsalted butter softened and cut into chunks

-- 2 ounces fresh strawberries, stems removed and halved
+- 2 oz (55g) fresh ripe strawberries hulled and halved

 Strawberry Jam French Toast: